-- Small details: zoom with fingers on the calendar, keyboard more useful to hold a key, and many others hidden in each application.
+Small details: zoom with fingers on the calendar, keyboard more useful to hold a key, and many others hidden in each application.

 So in summary this has been a major upgrade, much more noticeable than those accounted for Froyo and Gingerbread.

-And now that I have set the long teeth, let's see how to install Ice Cream Sandwitch on our Galaxy S. It is no more complicated than installing any other ROM third:
+And now that I have set the long teeth, let's see how to install Ice Cream Sandwitch on our Galaxy S. As it is no more complicated than installing any other third-ROM:

 This ROM is still experimental so we must keep in mind that something might stop working at some point (wifi, 3G, etc) could have data loss, etc..
 Always Make a backup of your apps with Titanium Backup and calls / SMS with SMS backup .
 In fact I recommend you heap up both programs no matter the ROM that you've installed.

 The steps are:

 - We also need to be clear what specific model is our phone Galaxy S: i9000 is the international model, I9000B is the model of Latin America and some other countries, Captivate and Vibrant are two custom models U.S. carriers.
 We can check what our model is, as we have done before entering the "Settings> About phone" menu on your phone.

 - Now we enter the Web of Onecosmic are those who have made this ROM Ice Cream Sandwitch on their own.
 We chose our top model phone, and we will open a page where you can download the corresponding ROM.
 The link appears labeled "Main ROM".
 For example today for the i9000 and the link is called "ICS_4.0.3_r1-RC2.11-i9000.zip".
 This file should download it to your PC and then copy it to the phone via the USB cable, or download directly from the Android Web browser.
 Do one or the other, I recommend putting it at the root of the internal memory, ie, in "/ sdcard".